This time of year, we always try to feature cookie recipes. And this year, we’re trying to expand our inclusiveness with gluten free cookies.

 We at Eat Something Sexy have a serious love affair with gluten.
-But we also think that those with gluten intolerance shouldn’t have to miss out on this season’s best treats.
-So this week we’re offering a trio of gluten-free Christmas cookie recipes.
+But we also think that those with gluten intolerance shouldn’t have to miss out on the joy of cookies.
+So this week we’re offering recipes for three of the best gluten free cookies we’ve ever tried.
 And these recipes aren’t classics remade with gluten-free ingredients so they “almost” taste like the real thing but not quite.
 No, our gluten-free friends deserve the very best–naturally, organically gluten-free recipes that are delicious just the way they are!

 Gluten-Free Buckwheat Nut Bites

 This recipe comes to us from Estonian baker Pille Petersoo of the Nami-Nami blog.
 In Estonia, buckwheat flour is quite popular and here she uses it in the kind of simple, comforting cookie that would normally call for wheat flour.
 This means they are deliciously and naturally gluten free Christmas cookies.
 (You can also use rice flour for this recipe, although it gives slightly less depth of flavor.)

 If you’re interested in more uses for buckwheat, follow Pille’s Buckwheat Pinterest board.